-It’s a new year, but ransomware incidents show no signs of going away soon.
-Organizations continue to be faced with a tough dilemma: pay the ransom, or rely on contingency plan to regain access to critical files and systems.
+Ransomware incidents show no signs of going away any time soon.
+Companies and governments continue to be faced with a tough dilemma: pay the ransom or rely on a contingency plan to regain access to critical files and systems.
+In this blog, we’ll discuss how to deal with ransomware in 2020 and what you can do to mitigate damage from ransomware.

 Since it’s difficult (and in some cases, impossible) to break ransomware encryption, and since sensitive files often contain irreplaceable information, organizations often end up paying the ransom.
 Many organizations might not believe they have a choice.

 However, paying the ransom is a risky proposition.
 There are no guarantees that a decryption key will be provided after the crooks get their money.
-According to a recent survey by Druva, even when the ransom was paid, nearly half of the victims didn’t get their files back.
+As Kaspersky points out in a recent study, paying a ransom does not guarantee that all the information or files being held will be released as promised.
+Additionally, your information may have been sold to an underground market and there’s really no way to tell.
 There’s no honor among thieves after all.

 So, what can you do to prevent or lessen the damage and cost of these malicious criminal operations?